 Tell No One opens with one of only a few scenes of relaxation and bliss, friends gathered around a table enjoying good food and good company.
 Soon Alexandre Beck (Francoise Cluzet) and his wife Margot (Marie-Josee Croze) are heading off to a secluded lake they first frequented as children for some skinny-dipping fun.
 The couple is attacked, Margot is kidnapped and murdered, and Alexandre ends up in a three-day coma.
 Eight years later, Alex is a successful doctor who has put the events behind him but has yet to move on romantically.
 When two bodies are discovered near where he and his wife were attacked, old wounds are made to bleed once again.
 The police find renewed interest in Alex as a suspect, a brutally violent group of thugs (and one manly thugette) starts following him, and a mysterious email arrives offering the possibility that Margot may actually still be alive…

 Based on the bestselling novel by American author Harlan Coben, Tell No One is the kind of intelligent suspense film that Hollywood rarely makes anymore.
 It sounds uppity and elitist, but unfortunately, it’s too true.
-This isn’t necessarily a dig solely at American films however, as films worldwide often choose to forgo complicated thoughts and resolutions in favor of gunfights and car chases.
-Tell No One has a couple minor instances of gun play and one exhilarating chase, but in a two hour movie they’re the exception.
-The plot is deep and twisting with multiple characters and red herrings, and truth be told, if you stop and look too closely some of the intricately connected storyline may come loose.
-What plot holes exist are minor and easily forgivable as once the first email arrives you’re swept up in Alex’s quest not only for the truth, but for his love as well.
-And remarkably, Tell No One is as much love story as it is mystery.
-Coben’s books often remind me of Dean Koontz’ non-supernatural thrillers, with plots so precise and intricate that filmmakers must have no idea what to do with them.
+This isn’t necessarily a dig solely at American films, however, as films worldwide often choose to forgo complicated thoughts and resolutions in favor of gunfights and car chases.
+Tell No One has a couple of minor instances of gunplay and one exhilarating chase, but in a two-hour movie, they’re the exception.
+The plot is deep and twisting with multiple characters and red herrings, and truth be told if you stop and look too closely some of the intricately connected storylines may come loose.
+What plot holes exist are minor and easily forgivable as once the first email arrives you’re swept up in Alex’s quest not only for the truth but for his love as well.
+And remarkably, Tell No One is as much love story as it is a mystery.
+Coben’s books often remind me of Dean Koontz’s non-supernatural thrillers, with plots so precise and intricate that filmmakers must have no idea what to do with them.